Abh-I-seK/code-drive/README.md

 - [x] figure out ui for letting the user to code and run it
 - [x] Add the ui for each file
 - [ ] Figure out the type thing while adding files and all
-- [ ] figure out hoe to take value when creating a new file and all of those stuff
+- [x] figure out how to take value when creating a new file and all of those stuff
-- [ ] add the way to add new folder and file from the current navigation menu
+- [x] add the way to add new folder and file from the current navigation menu
 - [ ] figure out why the db call is so slow
 - [ ] Add analytics